VOLUNTEER WITH US

-The Springwood Volunteer Retreat is designed to offer an opportunity for individuals to enter a Sanctuary environment, to live for a few days with us and to participate in mindfully caring for the animals and the land.
-The programme is intended for those who are interested in mindfulness, nature and a conscious vegan life, who want to use the stay as a retreat and take time for internal focus, wellbeing and connection with nature.
+The Springwood Volunteer Retreat is a unique opportunity to enter a true Sanctuary environment, to stay with us and to participate in mindfully caring for the animals and the land.
+This self guided retreat is intended for those who are interested in mindfulness, nature and a conscious vegan life, who want to use the stay to take time for internal focus, wellbeing and a deep connection with nature.
+You do not need horse experience as there will be no direct handling of the horses during your stay.
+You will however be immersed in their incredible healing energy and welcomed into their herd space as you quietly work around them, caring for their land, helping to prepare their feeds, herbal remedies and their other day to day needs.

 Working as a part of the Springwood volunteer team is physically demanding and an educational experience.
 It provides an opportunity for you to be in retreat, and at the same time to experience the benefits of living within a vegan sanctuary, to develop your Mindfulness practice and to become inspired to live a gentler pace of life.
 This programme provides a place to set yourself and your preferences aside for a while and practice selfless service to nature and the animals.
 What you receive from being here will be directly reflective of what you give.